 One of my favourite uses of intertextuality is when a film uses music to overlap history with contemporary culture.
 There are certainly those who would disagree with this approach, mainly from the standpoint that it is inaccurate, and that only period appropriate music should appear in a historic film.
 While I appreciate this position, I disagree when it comes to this specific film, as there is no way to truly capture the past, and sometimes rejecting this purist position can create a more engaging conversation about what it means to be a part of history versus our modern perspective.
 By showing the similarities between past and present, film brings us closer to what once seemed distant and decrepit.
-I’ll admit, I do waver between these positions, because I also believe that film has the ability to show us what history looked like, in a way no other medium can.
+I’ll admit, I do waver between these positions, because I also believe that film can show us what history looked like, in a way no other medium can.
 Attention to detail in historic dress and setting is exciting and important to see in film.
 But I digress here, as A Knight’s Tale clearly makes this a style decision.

 I was obsessed with this film as a kid.
 I broke several plastic swords as a result of challenging people to duels.
 I listened to the soundtrack on repeat, and it introduced me to some of my favourite artists.
-There are two scenes which resonate with me; the jousting title sequence and the David Bowie dance scene.
+There are two scenes which resonate with me: the jousting title sequence and the David Bowie dance scene.
 Both moments mesh history with modernity, and in doing so, suggest that these characters and events are not so different than our world.
 They sound familiar and therefore they must be familiar.

 The joust scene is particularly effective because it introduces this overlap.
 It is the first scene in the film, and it effortlessly connects our world to the medieval through Queen’s “We Will Rock You”.
 By using this song, the film illustrates that this bygone era is not so different than our own.
 Jousting is just an early version of modern sports.
 The past and present mirror one another.